By: Attorney David E. Saperstein & Law Clerk Sarah E. Schuchardt

 Email: dsaperstein@hbslawfirm.com

 Prior OWI convictions are not elements of subsequent OWI offenses; however, these prior convictions are used at sentencing in order to determine the penalties for the present offense.
-The State has the burden of proving convictions for prior OWI offenses by a preponderance of evidence.
+The State has the burden of proving convictions for prior OWI offenses beyond a reasonable doubt.
 Typically, the prosecution meets this burden by producing a certified driving record abstract from the Department of Transportation (DOT), or a certified judgment of conviction from the court where the prior conviction(s) occurred.

 The evidentiary question in State v.
 Ambroziak was whether, absent a certified driving record or judgment of conviction, other documents could satisfy the State’s burden of proof.
 In Ambroziak, the State provided three documents, none of which were a certified driving record or judgment of conviction.
 The State provided — (1) a printed record of events from Wisconsin’s Circuit Court Access Program (CCAP), (2) an uncertified DOT driving record abstract, and (3) a Court of Appeals opinion affirming his prior adjudication — to prove the existence of Ambroziak’s prior implied consent violation (implied consent violations, also called “refusals,” are counted as OWI’s for purposes of sentencing).
 State v.
 Ambroziak, 2017AP22-CR, 2017 WL 4158731, ¶ 10 (unpublished).
 Mr. Ambroziak argued that the combination of those records, taken in their totality, were still insufficient to prove his prior offense, and that his second offense OWI conviction should, therefore, be reversed.